amirardalan/amirardalan.com/README.md

 ## Dynamically Generate Blog OG Images

 This project uses [Vercel OG](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) Image Service to dynamically generate images for blog posts.
+If the first line of a blog post is an image, it will be used as the background image.
+Otherwise, the Open Graph API route will dynamically generate an image based on the blog post title, description, and a thumbnail.png background image.

 - Ensure `NEXT_PUBLIC_SITE_URL` is set in your `.env.local` file.
-- You will also need to add your own og background image in the `public` folder.
-Then declare a valid image path for the background of your og thumbnail in `data/metadata.ts` (image should be 1200x627).
+- You will also need to add your own `thumbnail.png` background image in the `public` folder (`1200x627`).
 - See `pages/api/og.tsx` and `components/Container.tsx` for the full image generation functionality.

 ---